Program Structure and Curriculum

 - Community-Based Experiences & Other Self-Styled Electives (including international electives) based on the individual learner's needs

-Preliminary interns receive 6 days of holiday leave over Christmas or New Year's and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
-In addition, preliminary interns complete the year on June 24 to transition to their advanced training program.
+Preliminary interns receive six days of vacation over Christmas or New Year's and two other weeks of their choosing (during ambulatory rotations or the ED rotation).
+In addition, preliminary interns complete the year on June 23 to transition to their advanced training program.

-HO2 and HO3 residents receive six days of holiday leave over either Christmas or New Year's and three additional weeks each year (1 week during an Elective and 2 weeks paired with HO3 Board Study or HO2 night float).
+HO2 and HO3 residents receive six days of vacation over either Christmas or New Year's and three additional weeks each year (1 week during an Elective and 2 weeks paired with HO3 Board Study or HO2 night float).